 Also, you have to take into consideration that aircraft demand will be higher at certain times of the year.
 Usually during peak travel periods, you will be competing with prominent individuals and families who charter, and you'll be competing with fractional fleets, who use the best charter aircraft to supplement their own fleets at peak times.
 In particular the fractional fleets make sure that they use only the best charter aircraft, so that their owners/customers who are paying top dollars are not disappointed.
 Given all this, the availability of aircraft may be limited at these peak times and the rates will be significantly higher.

 Standards of service, safety and quality of aircraft vary widely.
 So you need to get a good feel for the company you'll be working with, their staff and the quality of their planes.
 If the company is small you'll want assurances as to what they will do if the aircraft or crew are unavailable at the last minute - for instance if the crew members are sick or if the aircraft has mechanical issues.
 The good charter companies have arrangements with other providers to provide backup services.

 The costs of chartering vary depending on the aircraft, particularly the age and condition, geographical location, time of the year, time of booking and service provider.
-Some example price ranges per flight hour are:
+Some example base price ranges per flight hour are:

 - Turboprop $1,200 - $2,750